PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 ...if you block time for your important project in the morning, you'll get to spend the rest of the day knowing you've already completed the important tasks.
 Most value-driven professionals get their important work done in the mornings.

+Day 19: Say "No" to Distractions

+They've said yes to so many things tht they've become confused about what their story is about.
+Heroes on a mission, however, are focused.
+There are friends who want to get together and opportunities that, while not in line with our goals, are truly exciting.
+But what if we say yes to too many thing, we are saying no to the deep and focused attention it takes to do a few things well.
+Few people realize that one of the keys to Stephen King's success is his disciplined ability to reject distracting opportunities in exchange for accomplishing his priorities.
+If we don't know what our priorities are, we will say yes to everything and delude our stories so much that our lives and work no longer make sense.
+What are you saying no to in order to say yes to a focused and meaningful life?